PCF without choice: Introduction

-We thank for attention and comments the audience in the advanced seminar in Rutgers 10/2004 (particularly Arthur Apter) and advanced course in logic in the Hebrew University 4,5/2005 and to Paul Larson for many corrections. \end{thesis}
+We thank for attention and comments the audience in the advanced seminar in Rutgers 10/2004 (particularly Arthur Apter) and advanced course in logic in the Hebrew University 4,5/2005 and to Paul Larson and Shimoni Garti for many corrections.